clockwork-xyz/docs/FAQ.md

 TBC

 ## Common Errors
+> Localnet - InstructionDidNotDeserialize and others

+Serialization errors happen when there is a mismatch between your validator's clockwork engine version and the clockwork librairies you are using.
+Naturally these two need to match:
+- Note the version of your `clockwork-client`
+- Note the version of your `clockwork-sdk`
+- Make sure to checkout and run the same version of the clockwork engine

 > (code -32002) Transaction simulation failed: Attempt to load a program that does not exist

 Often happens on localnet, most probably you are trying to create a thread by calling the thread progrma, but that program cannot be found.
 That's probably because you ran `solana-test-validator` instead of `clockwork localnet`.